X104n/robot-maintenance/README.md

 The package ``inf102.h21.system`` contains code for simulating the environment of robots and solar panels. **You do not have to look at this code**.

 The package ``inf102.h21.generators`` is used to generate input for the system.
 Each generator constructs input of robots and solar panels placed around the field.
 To visualize the input run ``Visualizer.java``.
+Visualizing the input might help you devise your own strategy in task 3.

 ## Task
 Your job as consultant on the project is to devise a strategy for manuevering the robots around the field to allow the solar panels to generate the most amount of electricity over time.
 For this you must implement the interface ``IStrategy``: